risingwavelabs/risingwave-docs/docs/guides/sink-to-mysql.md

 ### Create a table and sink

-To sink to MySQL, make sure that RisingWave and the connector node share the same table schema.
+To sink to MySQL, make sure that RisingWave table and the MySQL table share the same table schema.
 Use the following queries in RisingWave to create a table and sink.

 The `jdbc.url` must be accurate.
 The format varies slightly depending on if you are using AWS RDS MySQL or a self-hosted version of MySQL.
 If your MySQL is self-hosted, the `jdbc.url` would have the following format: `jdbc:mysql://127.0.0.1:3306/testdb?user=<username>&password=<password>`.